What respirator cartridges offer dentists protection from mercury?

 The 3M 6000 Series Half Facepiece Reusable Respirator is one of the lightest reusable half face piece respirators available that can protect against mercury.
 Its low-profile design provides exceptional visibility and accommodates safety glasses.
 The 3M™ 6000 Series Half Facepiece Reusable Respirator features easy-to-adjust head straps and a swept back design for the cartridges which improves balance and visibility.
 For dentists removing mercury amalgam dental fillings, respirator should be used with NIOSH approved 3M™ Mercury Vapor Cartridge/ P100 Mercury Particulate Filter 60929S or combination cartridge / filter set.

 In the past, some dentists unknowingly utilized 3M 6009s cartridges that only offered protection from mercury vapors.
-The good news is if you have this cartridge it can be easily upgraded to provide protection against particles.
-Below are two ways to enable the 6009s cartridge to offer protection from particles.
+If you have this cartridge, please consider replacing with the 60927 cartridge listed above.

 MSA Adavantage and Comfo Classic Series